Do you keep studying and practicing, but you don’t see any progress in your speaking, besides learning a couple of new words you barely use?

 I think it’s better to start with videos since watching the movements of the mouth helps to recognize phonemes, and it’s easier in general.

-Once the student can capture a large part of the sounds, it is time to move on to the audios.
+Once the student can capture a large part of the sounds, it is time to move on to the audio.

 “Para mejorar el “listening” es necesario que el estudiante se exponga a la lengua española ya sea viendo películas, escuchando podcasts, música o exponerse a la propia lengua española hablando con nativos (lo cual recomiendo muchísimo)… De todos modos, yo prefiero seleccionar o grabar diálogos cortos que contengan los fonemas trabajados a los estudiantes y que ellos/as seleccionen dichos fonemas dentro del diálogo; esto les ayuda a tomar conciencia sobre su pronunciación.
 Creo que es mejor comenzar con vídeos, ya que, ver los movimientos de la boca facilita el reconocimiento de los fonemas y resulta más fácil en general.
 Una vez que el alumno/a sea capaz de captar gran parte de los sonidos, es hora de pasar a los audios”.